romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-    - I think I introduced some zoom-jitter when attempting to fix "stay focused on pixel under pointer"
+    - I think I introduced some zoom-jitter when attempting a fix to stay locked on a pixel when animating in/out zoom

-    - The snapback if you have both vertical edges in view waits for glide to stop before snapping back (not good)
+    - The snapback if you have both vertical edges in view waits for glide to stop before snapping back (not good).
+The bug seems to only manifest itself if we are not at left/right edge.
+In fact, maybe it should not allow being dragged out of position at all if both top/left are in view

     - There seems to be some kind of acceleration/momentum issue when you flick the view with mouse.
 Perhaps it happens when you flick and we are already